 1. You can stop by our store anytime to purchase the firewood and get it loaded into your vehicle

-- A trunk of a car will hold 1/6 cord and it will be full
+- A trunk of a car will hold 1/10 to 2/10 cord and it will be full

-- An SUV or smaller pick up trucks will hold TWO 1/6 of a cord of firewood.
+- An SUV or smaller pick up trucks will hold 3/10 to 4/10 of a cord of firewood.

-- A standard sized pickup truck such as a Ford F150 with a 6' bed will hold 1/2 of a cord in the bed.
+- A standard sized pickup truck such as a Ford F150 with an 8' bed will hold 1/2 of a cord in the bed.

 - If you want a cord, bring a dump truck or a trailer!

 2. If you prefer, we can deliver it to your home so you do not need to pick up.
-The delivery charge vary and depend on where you live and how much you get, here are the current DELIVERY RATES.
+The delivery charge varies depending on where you live and how much you get, here are the current DELIVERY RATES.
 When you are in the shopping cart, you will be prompted to select pick up in store or delivery.
 When you select the delivery option, it will ask for the zip code that the product will be delivered.
 We can dump the firewood on your driveway or we can stack it for you.
-We charge $25.00 per 1/6 cord of wood if stacked within 50 feet of the truck.
+We charge $15.00 per 1/10 cord of wood if stacked within 50 feet of the truck.
 We can go further and up stairs, but there are additional costs.
+Our prices are based of 12.5 minutes to stack 1/10th of a cord.

 Don't Get Cheated!